My finances, my projects, my life

 Gold flourishing in troubled times

 During the 2007-09 global financial crisis, bullion dealers saw a worldwide surge in demand for gold coins and small bars as investors feared that the institutions that had traditionally housed their wealth might collapse, taking their money with them.
-Instead, they chose to invest in an asset that had been cherished over millennia as a store of value in troubled times.
+Instead, they chose to invest in an asset that has been cherished over millennia as a store of value in troubled times.

 Balance and diversification

 That appears to have been the case in 2022, a year in which equity and bond prices both suffered amid rising inflation and the tightening of monetary policy by central banks.
-According to Knight Frank Research, part of the London-based property brokerage and investment management group, investments in luxury goods including art, luxury automobiles, watches and wines tracked by the Knight Frank Luxury Investment Index gained on average 16% over the year, outperforming most mainstream asset classes.
+According to Knight Frank Research, part of the London-based property brokerage and investment management group, investment in luxury goods including art, luxury automobiles, watches and wines tracked by the Knight Frank Luxury Investment Index gained on average 16% during the year, outperforming most mainstream asset classes.

-Art investment prices rose by 29% from the previous year, according to the researchers, with automobiles up 25%, watches up 18%, handbags by 15% and wine by 10%.
+Art investment prices rose by 29% from the previous year, according to the researchers, with automobiles up 25%, watches rising by 18%, handbags by 15% and wine by 10%.
 Although their price rose on average by just 3% in 2022, rare whisky bottles enjoyed the greatest appreciation over 10 years at 373%, followed by luxury cars, which gained 185%, wine (162%) and watches (147%).
 Among the 11 categories of luxury collectibles surveyed, the worst-performing over a decade was diamonds, which gained just 16%.

 All that glitters…

-The Knight Frank Luxury Investment Index outpaced gold in 2022, but the precious metal has proved its worth as a portfolio diversifier and counter-cyclical asset.
-For example, during the global financial crisis, the price of gold steadily rose by more than 70% between 2007 and January 2009, while equities and corporate bonds slumped.
+Gold suffered along with traditional financial assets in 2022, but the precious metal has regularly proved its worth as a portfolio diversifier and counter-cyclical asset.
+During the global financial crisis, the price of gold rose by more than 70% between 2007 and January 2009 as equities and corporate bonds slumped.

 Gold eventually peaked (in US dollar terms) at $2,390 an ounce in August 2011, around three times its 2007 price level.
 In the intervening years its value has retreated, although never falling back to its pre-crisis level, before rebounding again following the onset of the Covid-19 pandemic and worldwide lockdowns to $2,250 in August 2020.
+Amid the geopolitical turbulence of the first year of the second Trump administration in Washington, accompanied by a fall in the value of the dollar, gold has again become a favoured safe haven – not only for individual investors, but central banks – and gained 72.5% in a year to reach $4,615 in mid-January 2026.

 Supply constraints and scarcity